 A History of Innovation

-The School of Psychology & Interdisciplinary Inquiry (PII) continues the degree programs and traditions of Saybrook Graduate School and Research Center, founded in 1971 as the Humanistic Psychology Institute under the auspices of California State University at Sonoma and directed by Sonoma State faculty member Dr. Eleanor Criswell.
+The Department of Humanistic and Clinical Psychology continues the degree programs and traditions of Saybrook Graduate School and Research Center, founded in 1971 as the Humanistic Psychology Institute under the auspices of California State University at Sonoma and directed by Sonoma State faculty member Dr. Eleanor Criswell.
 Its creation was inspired by the legendary meeting at Old Saybrook, Connecticut, in 1964, when the humanistic psychology movement was articulated as an alternative to mainstream psychology.
 Gathered at the conference was an interdisciplinary group, including leading humanistic psychologists Abraham Maslow, Carl Rogers, and Rollo May as well as scholars from other fields, such as Jacques Barzun from the humanities and Rene Dubos from the natural sciences.
 Their concerns focused on the narrow perspectives to understanding human experience that dominated both psychology and the other human and behavioral sciences at that time.
 Leading figures at the conference, such as Rollo May, James Bugental, and Clark Moustakas, served as Saybrook faculty in the early years.
 The founding of Saybrook reflected the basic humanistic belief expressed at the conference that human conscious activity at the individual and societal level is a work in progress for which each person and group is responsible.
-This vision still provides the ethical, pedagogical, and disciplinary foundation of the degree programs in the School of Psychology & Interdisciplinary Inquiry.
+This vision still provides the ethical, pedagogical, and disciplinary foundation of the degree programs in the Department of Humanistic and Clinical Psychology.

-The Psychology degree programs in the School of PII are designed for individuals with interest in cutting-edge research and professional practices based on expanded definitions of development and well-being that embrace ethno-cultural diversity, the humanistic tradition, and a global perspective.
+The Psychology degree programs in the Department of Humanistic and Clinical Psychology are designed for individuals with interest in cutting-edge research and professional practices based on expanded definitions of development and well-being that embrace ethno-cultural diversity, the humanistic tradition, and a global perspective.
 Its flexible programs are well suited to individuals interested in research, teaching, health care, transformative social change, community development, consultation, mediation and conflict resolution, human resources, and advocacy, to name a few possible career paths.